 This task includes technical assistance to develop and promote plans and projects to increase the safety and mobility of people and freight.
 This task also includes continued implementation of a Safe Routes to School (SRTS) program in public and parochial schools throughout the metropolitan area.
-This is part of the SRTS Partnership with the lowa Bicycle Coalition and Upper Explorerland.
-This position is funded through a Statewide TAP grant via the lowa DOT, the MPO, and the RTA.
+This is part of the SRTS Partnership with the Iowa Bicycle Coalition and Upper Explorerland.
+This position is funded through a Statewide TASA/TAP grant via the Iowa DOT, the MPO, and the RTA.
 The SRTS Coordinator will work with area schools on efforts and initiatives to increase bicycling and walking to school.
 The MPO Pedestrian Master Plan was adopted in February 2022, and staff will monitor and update the document as needed.

-- General multimodal transportation planning assistance - Safe Routes to School Program in public and parochial schools in the metro area - Served on the Waterloo Complete Streets Advisory Committee and Cedar Falls Bicycle and Pedestrian Advisory Committee - Interactive Cedar Valley Trail Map and promotional materials - 2023 Cedar Valley Trail Guide - Iowa Data Bike pavement conditions and photography - Passenger Rail and Rail Safety Memos for the Cedar Valley Coalition - Coordination of QR code vinyl stickers for Interactive Cedar Valley Trail Map
+- General multimodal transportation planning assistance - Safe Routes to School Program in public and parochial schools in the metro area - Interactive Cedar Valley Trail Map and promotional materials - Passenger Rail and Rail Safety Memos for the Cedar Valley Coalition - Passenger Rail support and outreach efforts, including creating a petition for lowa to rejoin the Midwest Interstate Passenger Rail Commission

-- Maintain and update the MPO Pedestrian Master Plan (as needed) - General multimodal transportation planning assistance - Safe Routes to School Program in public and parochial schools in the metro area - Serve on the Waterloo Complete Streets Advisory Committee and Cedar Falls Bicycle and Pedestrian Advisory Committee - Upkeep of the Interactive Cedar Valley Trail Map - · Passenger Rail and Rail Safety community engagement
+- Maintain and update the MPO Pedestrian Master Plan (as needed) - General multimodal transportation planning assistance - Safe Routes to School Program in public and parochial schools in the metro area - Upkeep of the Interactive Cedar Valley Trail Map - Passenger Rail and Rail Safety community engagement